isabellegoralsky/cs174a-project/README.md

     - Multiples as x2?
     - Use control panel?
     - Probability of ingredient inclusion?
-  - Put correct fruit outside on the ground or something?
   - Level system
     - You lost! popup?
     - Change speedup amount?